Peter Byrne (actor)

-Peter James Byrne (29 January 1928) was an English actor and director.
+Peter James Byrne (29 January 1928 – 14 May 2018) was an English actor and theatre director.

 Early life

 Born in West Ham, Essex; Byrne was the son of James Byrne, a musician.
 He was educated at a grammar school and trained as an actor at the Italia Conti Stage School.

 Career

 Byrne made his name by playing George Dixon's son-in-law Andy Crawford in the long-running BBC Television serial Dixon of Dock Green for twenty years from 1955.
 He was Director of Productions for the Bournemouth Theatre Company (1965–66).

 Stage appearances included Boeing Boeing, There's a Girl in My Soup, Double Edge, and The Unexpected Guest.
 Films include Reach for the Sky and Carry On Cabby.
 TV appearances included Mutiny at Spithead, The New Canadians and more than 300 appearances in Dixon of Dock Green.
 He also made many appearances in pantomime, typically as the villain.

 In 2005, the Dixon series was revived for BBC Radio Four, but without Byrne, though he commented, "Various people have said the series was a bit cosy and the BBC seemed to be a little ashamed of it," adding that he believed it to be very underrated.